GuglielmoPepe/quick/README.md

 * No classes

 ## Why another css framework?
-When i make **Quick** demo applications or websites with simple content, i don't want to spend time styling them, but i don't like the default styles.
+When i make applications or websites with simple content, i don't want to spend time styling them, but i don't like the default styles.

 **Quick** is a CSS framework that doesn't require any classes.
 I just include it in my ```<head>``` and forget about it, while it silently makes everything nicer.
 In **Quick**, HTML is king while CSS is a supportive element that only makes HTML look better.